ClearLotus-git/siem-log-analysis-lab/README.md

 # SIEM Log Analysis Lab (Mini-SOC Simulator)

-A hands-on Security Operations Center (SOC) simulation project to practice log analysis, threat detection, and incident response that I did a while ago in class.
-It may be outdated or not contain complete work since I recovered it.
+A practical, hands-on SOC simulation designed to develop skills in log analysis, threat detection, and incident response.
+Completed as part of a class assignment, this project offers realistic scenarios for practicing critical SOC functions.
+Please note that the work may be incomplete or somewhat outdated, as it was recently recovered from archived materials.

 ---